philosophiaAbendrot/switch_user/README.md

 The order in which SwitchUser loops through the available scopes is based on the 'available_users' config parameter.
 You can change the scope precedence by ordering the 'available_users' hash keys.

-For example: if you are using ActiveAdmin and Devise you could have two user models: AdminUser and RegularUser.
+For example: if you are using ActiveAdmin and Devise you could have two user models: AdminUser and User.
 To ensure that admin user is checked first:
 ```ruby
 config.available_users = { :admin_user => lambda { AdminUser.all }, :user => lambda { User.all } }
 ```